 - 1. The minor NC identified in the May 18 audit has been actioned and closed out. - 2.
-Latest Lloyds Register reports is available on request.
+The Lloyds Register reports are available on request.

-The Terminal's Stage 1 Interim Operational Environment Management Plan (OEMP) is supported by Environmental Stewardship elements of Caltex's Operational Excellence Management System (OEMS), ISO14001:2015 and the Caltex Environment Policy.
-The site's OEMP documents the relevant environmental information, legal requirements and risk controls pertaining to the terminal operations, as well as the demolition project and CalSoil activities (now decommissioned).
+The Terminal's Stage 1 Interim Operational Environment Management Plan (OEMP) is supported by Process 16.
+Environmental Management elements of Caltex's Operational Excellence Management System (OEMS), ISO14001:2015 and the Caltex Environment Policy.
+The Kurnell Terminal OEMP documents the relevant environmental information, legal requirements and risk controls pertaining to the terminal operations, as well as the demolition project.

 Key to the site's OEMP is the Environment Protection Licence (Lic No: 837).
 This licence describes the scheduled activities that are performed on the site, as well as the required controls and monitoring activities.
-The monitoring section of the site licence describes five Monitoring and Discharge Points.
+The monitoring section of the site licence describes six Monitoring or Discharge Points.
 For details, see Table 6 below: